An Injunction is a Court Order that requires a person to do or refrain from specific actions.

 - You are in the process of a court proceeding such as a divorce or child contact, with each other.

 The team at Tollers are highly experienced in both obtaining and defending injunctions on behalf of our clients.
-Having assisted client on both sides of an injunction, the team have the expertise to give advice on the strengths and weakness of an injunction case and whether an injunction is the right thing to do or is a suitable remedy to address the issues being faced.
+Having assisted clients on both sides of an injunction, the team have the expertise to give advice on the strengths and weakness of an injunction case and whether an injunction is the right thing to do or is a suitable remedy to address the issues being faced.
 They will advise on the risks and consequences associated with pursuing an injunction.It is important to realise that an injunction is not granted based on hearing only one parties version of events.
 The Court will want to hear both parties version of events.
 It means that in injunction proceedings there is likely to be a contested hearing and there will be cross examination of anyone who has provided a witness statement within the injunction proceedings.

 Talk to Tollers

 The team will prepare you for what the proceedings entail from the first meeting up to and including a contested hearing.
 It is therefore important that client’s realise if they are going to pursue an injunction that they have the mental strength and resolve to deal with a possible contested court hearing.
 There are times when Injunction proceedings can be resolved by agreement and again the team can take you through this option and how this possible course can be practically implemented.
 If you are claiming welfare benefits or other support it may be possible to apply for Legal Aid for some types of injunction legal – this aid is means tested.
 Unfortunately Legal aid is not a service that Tollers provides, however, a good starting point for identifying a legal aid lawyer would be to visit the website of the Legal Aid Agency who administer legal aid.
 Click here for more information.
-If you need assistance or more information on how Tollers Solicitors Family team can assist you.
+If you need assistance or more information on how the Tollers Solicitors Family team can assist you, Talk to Tollers today.